-Stuffed bell peppers are a classic comfort food with rice, ground beef, a few savory seasonings, topped with tomato sauce.
+This stuffed bell peppers recipe is a classic comfort food dish made with rice, ground beef, a few savory seasonings, and topped with tomato sauce.

-Growing up, this was one of my favorite meals.
+Growing up, stuffed peppers were one of my favorite meals.
 Now that I’m an adult, it’s one of my go-to recipes whenever I need something quick, easy, and delicious!

-It’s a complete meal wrapped in a sweet bell pepper.
 But just because it’s fit for a king doesn’t mean it requires a top chef to make it.
-It’s actually incredibly easy to make!
+This recipe is actually incredibly easy to make!

 - Next is the beef.
 Saute 1 pound of ground beef over medium heat until brown.
 Drain off excess liquid.
 Set aside.